Parental leave in the United States: Criticism

 The United States is the only industrialized nation that does not offer paid parental leave.
-Of countries in the United Nations only the United States, Suriname, Papua New Guinea, and a few Pacific island countries do not provide paid time off for new parents either through the employer's benefits or government paid maternity and parental benefits.
+Of the countries in the United Nations, only the United States, Suriname, Papua New Guinea, and a few Pacific island countries do not provide paid time off for new parents, either through the employer's benefits or government-paid maternity and parental benefits.
 A study of 168 countries found that 163 guarantee paid leave to women, and 45 guarantee paid paternity leave.

 The United States maternity leave policy is distinct for its relative scarcity of benefits in comparison to other industrialized countries.
 Thus, the legislation imposes relatively few restrictions on American firms and instead underscores employer discretion in the shaping of maternity leave policy.
 These firms are thus free to offer maternity leave policies on terms that are more aligned with corporate interests.
-This United States policy differs greatly from most other western countries in terms of maternity leave provision.
+This United States policy differs greatly from most other Western countries in terms of maternity leave provision.
 These stark maternity leave differentials are demonstrated in both the policy's length and compensation.
-The United States does not comply to international minimum standards.
-The Maternity Protection Convention, 2000 requires at least 14 weeks of maternity leave.
-In the European Union, the Pregnant Workers Directive requires at least 14 weeks of maternity leave; while the Work–Life Balance Directive requires at least 10 days of paternity leave, as well as at least 4 months of parental leave, with 2 months being non-transferable.
+The United States does not comply with international minimum standards.
+The Maternity Protection Convention, 2000, requires at least 14 weeks of maternity leave.
+In the European Union, the Pregnant Workers Directive requires at least 14 weeks of maternity leave, while the Work–Life Balance Directive requires at least 10 days of paternity leave, as well as at least 4 months of parental leave, with 2 months being non-transferable.

-Studies show the current laws disproportionately impact minorities and low-income women, who are less likely to take unpaid leave.
-As of 2017, there had been no significant change in the proportion of women who received maternity leave in the past 20 years.

-Although the United States does not guarantee paid maternity leave, employers may provide paid leave if they choose.
-11 states—California, Colorado, Connecticut, Delaware, Massachusetts, Maryland, New Jersey, New York, Oregon, Rhode Island, and Washington—and the District of Columbia currently offer paid family and medical leave.